minhhungit/DatabaseMigrateExt/README.md

 ***Sample script:***
-> Note: System will just find migration scripts which used **ExtMigration Attributes** attributes to apply
+> Note: System will just find migration scripts which used **ExtMigration Attributes** to apply

 ```csharp
 using DatabaseMigrateExt;